justin0725/data_vis_examples/README.md

 <a name="schools"></a>
 # 2. Are North Carolina schools equitable?
 For all North Carolina's issues with K-12 education funding, the overall model isn't one of them.
 Many other states fund schools through local property taxes.
-As a result, a school in a poor area becomes far more likely to be underresourced.
-Because the majority of North Carolina schools' funds come from the state, schools in poor districts may receive aid from elsewhere.
+In those states, schools in a poor areas frequently struggle to make ends meet.
+Because the majority of North Carolina schools' funds come from the state, in theory, schools in poor districts may have less of an issue procuring funds.

 <br/>
 <img src="/img/nc_funding.png" width="500px" />
 <br/>

-But is this model doing enough for disadvantaged districts?
+But is this model doing enough for North Carolina's disadvantaged school districts?
 The numbers say no.  The plots below show that educational outcomes remain worse for districts with more low-income and minority race students.

-#### The technical part
 The first plot below depicts the relationship between North Carolina school districts’ average SAT scores and median household incomes.
 The second plot puts the residuals from the first plot’s OLS model (regressing SAT score on income) on the y-axis.
 This illustrates the relationship between a district’s SAT score and racial makeup, isolated from the effect of income.
 <br/>
 <img src="/img/Income.png" width="600px" />